 The FTC recently released its staff perspective paper on video game loot boxes.
 The report details discussions from the FTC’s loot box workshop that took place in August last year, summarizing key points and takeaways.
 You can read our write up of the workshop here.

 The workshop, “Inside the Game,” brought video game industry representatives, researchers, and consumer advocates together to examine consumer protection issues related to loot boxes and related microtransactions in video games.

-On August 7, 2019, the Federal Trade Commission (FTC) held a workshop examining consumer protection issues related to “loot boxes” in video games in Washington, DC.
-Loot boxes are digital containers of virtual goods that a user can purchase in-game using real‑world currency or earn based on meeting certain in-game milestones.
+A loot box is a digital container of virtual goods that a user can purchase in-game using real‑world currency.
 A user does not know what is in the loot box before purchasing.
-It may contain digital goods (such as character skins, tools, weapons, etc.) that the user can use in the game.
+The loot box may contain digital goods (such as character skins, tools, weapons, etc.) that the user can use in the game.
 Importantly, the user cannot choose the contents of the loot box.
-The box could contain an extremely rare/sought-after item, or the contents could be a collection of items already owned by the user (or somewhere in between).
+The box could contain an extremely rare/sought-after item or the contents could be a collection of items already owned by the user (or somewhere in between).